FundingCircle/jackdaw/doc/test-machine.md

 ### Test Results

+A `test-machine` is used in conjunction with `run-test`, which runs a sequence of test commands against a test-machine.
+The first parameter to `run-test` is a test-machine and the second is a list of commands to execute.
 The return value from `run-test` is a map with just two keys

 ```clojure
 :results   A sequence of execution results.
 One for each command attempted